Hbvsa/hbvsa.github.io/_pages/master_thesis.md

 **Implementation Details:**
 - Implemented as a dense layer with one weight per SNP.
-- The input to this layer is separated from the main neural network because the importance of each SNP is represented as a single scalar value, independently of the SNP vector dimension.
+- The input to this layer is a fixed value of 1 and the output has a dimension equal to the number of SNPs.
+Each output neuron represents the respective importance of each SNP.

 ### 3. Weighted Sum of SNP Vectors

 **Description:**
-After the attention layer, each SNP vector is scaled by its importance weight and then all vectors are summed element-wise.
+Using the output values from the attention layer, each SNP vector is scaled by its importance weight and then all vectors are summed element-wise.

 **Rationale:**
 - Combines information from all SNPs while preserving their learned importance.